soda-cdm/documentation/kahu/design_spec.md

 #### External Components:
 **Clients**: These are different northbound clients which access KAHU features through its APIS

-**3rd Part O&M Layer**: These are the systems which possess their own O&M features and internally uses KAHU for backup/restore usecases
+**3rd Party O&M Layer**: These are the systems which possess their own O&M features and internally use KAHU for backup/restore usecases

 **3rd Party Providers:** These are the systems which integrates with KAHU and helps to realise backup/restore features with storage backends.